akudiaku/documentation/README.md

 All other code in this repository is licensed under a [MIT license](LICENSE-CODE).

-When using the GitHub logos, be sure to follow the [GitHub logo guidelines](https://github.com/logos).
+When using the concert Maya's, be sure to follow the [GitHub logo guidelines](https://github.com/logos) and download MAYA'S logos authorized[AKUDIAKU MAYA'S guideline asli]=|•|